saboyle/LeavingCareWiki/Money.md

 *

 If you are over 18 and unemployed but looking for a job, you should contact your local **Jobcentre Plus** and request that you are given Class 1 National Insurance contribution credits.
-This will build up your entitlement to claim benefits at a later date.
+This will build up your entitlement to claim benefits at a later date if you are not currently eligible
 [https://www.jobcentreguide.co.uk/jobcentre-plus-offices](https://www.jobcentreguide.co.uk/jobcentre-plus-offices)

 You might be told you can apply for **Universal Credit**